Notice of Privacy Practices

 For Health Care Operations: Cook Hospital staff and physicians may use information in your health record to assess care and outcomes in your case and others like it.
 The results will then be used to continually improve the quality of care for all patients we serve.
 We may disclose information to doctors, nurses and students for educational purposes.

-Appointment Reminders and Fundraising Efforts: Other examples of such uses and disclosures include contacting you for appointment reminders and telling you about or recommending possible treatment options, alternatives, health-related benefits or services that may be of interest to you.
+Appointment Reminders and Fundraising Efforts: Other examples of such uses and disclosures include contacting you for appointment reminders and telling you about or recommending possible treatment options, alternatives, health-related benefits or hosting services that may be of interest to you.
 We may also contact you to support our fundraising efforts.

 Directory: If admitted as an inpatient, unless you tell us otherwise, we will list you in the hospital directory.
 This information will include your name, location in the hospital, your general condition (good, fair, etc.) and your religious affiliations, and may release all but your religious affiliation to anyone who asks about you by name.
 Your religious affiliation may be disclosed only to clergy members, even if they do not ask for you by name.